-Ben Austin is the former Students Matter Policy Director and former Executive Director of Parent Revolution, a non-profit organization focused on transforming underperforming public schools by empowering parents to advocate for their children through grassroots community organizing, which Ben both founded and led for seven years.
+Ben Austin is the former Students Matter Policy and Advocacy Director and former Executive Director of Parent Revolution, a non-profit organization focused on transforming underperforming public schools by empowering parents to advocate for their children through grassroots community organizing, which Ben both founded and led for seven years.
 At Parent Revolution, Ben invented, passed into law, implemented, and scaled California’s historic parent trigger law, which enables parents to turn around failing schools through community organizing.
 Ben’s work was the subject of two feature films, the documentary We the Parents and the fictional account Won’t Back Down.

 Prior to founding Parent Revolution, Ben helped run the successful teacher organizing campaign to transform Locke High School from the most violent and lowest-performing high school in Los Angeles into a high-performing neighborhood college prep charter school.
 He served as a Deputy Mayor of Los Angeles under Mayor Richard Riordan from 2000-2001; and was a senior advisor to Rob Reiner and First 5 California from 2002-2006, where he invented and launched LAUP (Los Angeles Universal Preschool).
 In 2010, Ben was appointed to the California State Board of Education where he cast the vote to approve new statewide Common Core standards.
 Ben came to the education space through a career in national Democratic politics, during which he worked on five presidential campaigns and served as the host committee communications director for the 2000 Democratic National Convention.
 He worked in the Clinton White House in a variety of roles, coordinating western state politics for The President and First Lady in the Political Affairs Office, and traveling with The President and First Lady to over a dozen different countries working in the Scheduling and Advance Office.